BurnOutTrader/fund-forge/ff_strategies/README.md

         100,

         //strategy resolution, all data at a lower resolution will be consolidated to this resolution, if using tick data, you will want to set this at 1 second or less depending on the data granularity
-        //this allows us full control over how the strategy buffers data and how it processes data, in live trading .
+        //this allows us full control over how the strategy buffers data and how it processes data, in live trading.
+        // In live trading we can set this to None to skip buffering and send the data directly to the strategy or we can use a buffer to keep live consistency with backtesting.
         Some(Duration::seconds(1))
     ).await;
 }